 Buttermilk Cranberry Scones

-The other day when I went to work at the jewelry store, there was a pretty little plate in the staff area.
-On it was a pretty row of cranberry scones that had been carefully cut and buttered.
+When I got to work one day, there was a pretty little china plate in the staff area.
+On it was a row of cranberry scones that had been carefully cut and buttered.
 Beside it ~ in the cutest little jar ~ was some jam and a little knife.

 When there was a lull in customers, I grabbed one and took a quick bite.